fish-shell/fish-shell/doc_src/index.rst

 - By using the :ref:`bg <cmd-bg>` and :ref:`fg <cmd-fg>` builtin commands, the user can send any currently running job into the foreground or background.

 Note that functions cannot be started in the background.
-Functions that are stopped and then restarted in the background using the ``bg`` command will not execute correctly.
+Functions that are stopped and then restarted in the background using the :ref:`bg <cmd-bg>` command will not execute correctly.

 .. _initialization: